- Five NHS trusts worked with Virginia Mason Institute (VMI) to develop a ‘lean’ culture of continuous improvement which puts patients first.

 - and finally, to develop a contingency theory of implementation for wider learning and dissemination across the NHS.

-Outcomes from the evaluation will include insight on progress and achievements in each trust, helping them to further embed a culture of improvement capability.
+Outcomes from the evaluation include insight on progress and achievements in each trust, helping them to further embed a culture of improvement capability.
 The learning will also enable systems leaders to maximise knowledge on how to support providers to embed and spread a culture of continuous improvement in the NHS.

 Find out more about the NHS partnership with Virginia Mason Institute.